conchoe/BarHopper/README.md

 For the bar search, provide the location (lat/lng), radius, and type parameters to the Places API, which returns a list of dictionaries representing nearby establishments.
 To calculate the walking distance, I used the math module to implement the Haversine formula.

+Either use the script in findBars.py, or use the implementation in the "Projects" section of my portfolio to see it in action!

 TO OBTAIN A GOOGLE API KEY:
 1. Visit the Google Cloud Console.